Holiday hacks: how to dye eggs for Easter.

-In the decorated Easter egg, Christians see a symbol of rebirth, a sign of faith, and hope for miracles.
+In the decorated Easter egg, Christians see a symbol of rebirth, a sign of faith and hope for miracles.
 According to biblical legend, Mary Magdalene, healed by the Lord from an evil spirit, was the first to bring the news of Christ’s resurrection.
-Arriving with a humble offering to the Roman Emperor, the myrrh-bearer presented him with a chicken egg and said, “Christ is Risen.”
+When she approached the Roman Emperor with a humble offering, she presented him with a chicken egg and said, “Christ is Risen.”
 Tiberius retorted that this was as impossible as turning a white egg red.
-But right before his eyes, the egg suddenly changed color, confirming the miracle of resurrection.
-In remembrance of the mystery of salvation and in honor of eternal life, the tradition of dyeing eggs at Easter was born.
+Yet, right before his eyes, the egg suddenly changed color, confirming the miracle of resurrection.
+To commemorate the mystery of salvation and to glorify eternal life, the tradition of dyeing eggs at Easter emerged.
 Here’s how to do it in various ways, just in time for the most significant Orthodox holiday, which falls on May 5, 2024.

 Boiling the Eggs

 Before decorating the eggs, they need to be boiled.
-To prevent the shells from cracking during this process, add salt to the boiling water (1 teaspoon of salt per 1 liter of water), and let the eggs warm up to room temperature naturally before cooking.
+To prevent the shells from cracking during this process, add salt to the boiling water (1 teaspoon of salt per 1 liter of water), and allow the eggs from the refrigerator to warm up naturally to room temperature.

-Soft-boiled eggs take about 3 minutes after the water starts boiling, “medium” eggs take around 5 minutes, and hard-boiled eggs need about 10 minutes.
+Soft-boiled eggs take about 3 minutes after the water starts boiling, “medium” eggs take around 5 minutes, and hard-boiled eggs require 10 minutes.
 Before dyeing, cool and dry the eggs.

-For the simplest dyeing method using dry dye, protect your hands with gloves and prepare a container that is most resistant to staining.
-Glass containers are the best choice, as other materials may become stained along with the eggs.
+For the simplest dyeing method using dry dye, protect your hands with gloves and prepare the most dye-resistant container.
+Glass is the best choice, as other materials may stain along with the eggs.
 Pour warm water into the container so that it completely covers the eggs.
 For better dye adherence to the shell, add vinegar to the water (1 tablespoon of 9% vinegar per cup of water).

 How to Dye Eggs with Patterns

-Gel food coloring is convenient because it doesn’t need to be dissolved or mixed: the product is ready to use.
-You can simply add a little water and mix the dye to reduce color intensity.
+Gel food dye is convenient because it doesn’t need to be dissolved or mixed: the product is ready to use.
+You can simply add a little water and mix the dye to reduce color saturation.

 To create intricate designs on the shell, use gel dyes in various colors and paper napkins.
 For each color, use a separate glass container.
 Wrap the boiled egg in an unfolded paper napkin, placing it in the center.

-On the egg wrapped in the napkin, randomly apply gel dyes of different colors with a brush.
+On the egg wrapped in the napkin, apply the gel dyes in various colors with a brush in any order.
 After drying, carefully remove the napkin from the shell and admire your artistic creation.
 This method can achieve exquisite patterns, with the design determined by the artist’s imagination.

 How to Dye Eggs with Onion Skins

 Before the advent of food dyes, it was common to dye Easter eggs with natural materials—birch leaves, nettles, beets, or oak bark.
 Since onion skins were always on hand, they became the most popular method for decorating shells.
-Using onion pigment, eggs can be dyed in beautiful shades ranging from yellow-brown to reddish-brown.
+Using onion pigment, eggs can be dyed in several beautiful shades—from yellow-brown to reddish-brown.

-However, this pigment is very difficult to wash off, so consider this when choosing your cookware.
-An enameled pot will be permanently stained, as the dye is nearly impossible to remove from enamel.
-It’s better to use a stainless steel container, as the pigment stains can be cleaned with baking soda and vinegar.
-To dye a batch of 20 eggs, you will need the skins from about ten large onions.
+However, this pigment is very difficult to wash off, so keep this in mind when choosing your cookware.
+An enameled pot will be permanently stained; the dye practically doesn’t come off enamel.
+It’s better to use a stainless steel container: pigment stains on such cookware can be cleaned with baking soda and vinegar.
+To dye a batch of 20 eggs, you will need the skins from ten large onions.
 Use the skins from yellow and red onions (either separately or in combination).

 Fill a pot with onion skins and let them sit in water for 30 minutes to release the dye.
 To achieve a brighter color on the shell, wipe the eggs with vinegar beforehand or add 3 tablespoons of vinegar to the pot.
 Place the pot over medium heat and boil the onion skins for 40 minutes.
 Remove the used skins and boil the raw eggs in the dyed water for 10 minutes.
-However, if uniform color on the shells is not important, you can boil the eggs directly in the skins.
-This will provide more pigment for dyeing, and the contact of the skins with the eggs at different spots will create an uneven coloring effect, adding a decorative touch.
+However, if uniformity of color is not important, you can boil the eggs directly in the skins.
+This will provide more pigment for dyeing, and the contact of the skins with the eggs in different places will create an uneven coloring effect, adding a decorative touch.

 How to Dye Eggs with Turmeric

 This ground Indian spice is made from a plant in the ginger family: its rhizome contains a natural yellow dye—curcumin.
-The shells will be dyed in golden-yellow shades.
+The shell will be dyed in golden-yellow shades.

 Mix turmeric with water in a ratio of 2 tablespoons of spice to 1 liter of water (to achieve a more intense color, increase the amount of dye).
 Simmer the mixture over low heat for 20 minutes.
 Remove the pot from the heat and let it cool.
 For color intensity, add 2 tablespoons of vinegar to the pot.